- Serves 4

 I have been wooed by black cardamom.
-While both types are uniquely aromatic, black cardamom pods have a heady, smoky quality that is difficult to describe or forget.
+While both types of cardamom are uniquely aromatic, black cardamom pods have a heady, smoky quality that is difficult to describe or forget.
 I thought that braising would capture its essence.
 Jamie Oliver has an amazing chicken recipe that involves cooking a whole chicken in a mixture of milk, lemon zest, garlic and sage leaves.
 The resulting chicken is incredibly moist and flavorful.
-Changing up the ingredients, and keeping the lid on for the first 45 minutes concentrates the smoky black cardamom, the subtly spiced ginger and fragrant orange into a surprisingly delicately flavored chicken that is moist and delicious.
-Cream rounds out the sauce, while cilantro adds fresh brightness. —gingerroot
+Changing up the ingredients, and keeping the lid on for the first 45 minutes concentrates the smoky black cardamom, the subtly spiced ginger, and fragrant orange into a surprisingly delicately flavored chicken that is moist and delicious.
+Cream rounds out the sauce while cilantro adds fresh brightness. —gingerroot

-ginger, peeled, cut into four pieces, smashed with handle of knife
+ginger, peeled, cut into four pieces, and smashed with handle of knife (2-inches)

 - Rinse chicken, removing giblets and neck; reserve giblets for another use.
 Pat chicken and neck dry with a paper towel and season with sea salt and freshly ground black pepper.
 Trim excess fat if necessary (around neck cavity especially).

-- Over medium-high heat, melt butter and a glug of olive oil in a cast iron enamel Dutch oven (preferably) just slightly bigger than the chicken.
+- Over medium-high heat, melt butter and a glug of olive oil in a cast-iron enamel Dutch oven that's slightly bigger than the chicken.
 Once foam subsides, add chicken and neck and carefully cook on all sides until golden.

 - Transfer chicken to a plate.
-Carefully pour off all but 1 tablespoon of fat.
-Return chicken into pot, along with ginger, black cardamom, coriander, orange zest and chicken stock.
-Cover pot with lid and transfer to the oven for 45 minutes, basting chicken once halfway through.
-After 45 minutes, remove lid and cook chicken for 25-35 minutes more, until a meat thermometer registers an internal temperature of 165 degrees.
+Carefully pour off all but 1 tablespoon of fat from the pot.
+Either discard fat or reserve it for another use.
+Return chicken into pot, along with ginger, black cardamom, coriander, orange zest, and chicken stock.
+Cover pot with lid and place in oven for 45 minutes, basting chicken once halfway through.
+After 45 minutes, remove lid and cook chicken for 25 to 35 additional minutes, until a meat thermometer registers an internal temperature of 165° F.

 - Carve chicken and transfer to a serving platter.
 Generously spoon sauce over chicken pieces and serve.
 Enjoy!
-Note: Remaining sauce can be transferred to a gravy boat and enjoyed over rice or mashed potatoes.
+Note: Remaining sauce can be transferred to a gravy boat and enjoyed over rice or mashed potatoes alongside the chicken.